Nicholas Tooth: Early days

 Tooth was born at Sydney to John Tooth and his wife Elizabeth (née Newnham) and was educated at Castle's private school in Calder House, Sydney.
 He began his working career as a clerk with the Bank of New South Wales before unsuccessfully trying his hand at pastoral pursuits at Widgee Station.
 He then leased Kolan Station and was a stock-drover before becoming an agent and auctioneer in Maryborough.

 For two years he was a farmer in Maryborough before joining Walkers Foundry as a clerk.
 He then became a senior partner at the Vulcan Foundry in Maryborough.

 Political career

 After serving as an alderman in Maryborough including four stints as mayor in 1880–81, 1885–86, 1889, and 1891 he stood for the seat of Burrum in the Queensland Legislative Assembly in 1893, defeating the Labour candidate, Mr J Willard.
 He went on to hold the seat until 1902 when he was defeated by George Martin of the Labour Party.

+In August 1905 the Pialba Shire Council appointed Tooth as its first Shire Clerk, a position he served in until his death in August 1913.